blocknotes/ruby_experiments/rails_static_site_generator/README.md

 - Generate a single resource: `rake static:generate[page,id,2]`

-It could also be expandend to generate the sitemap (with a gem like *xml-sitemap*)
+It could also be expanded to generate the sitemap (with a gem like *xml-sitemap*)

 ## Update after model saving